aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/_index.md

 ---
-title: "How to Create Radial Gradient – Gradient Addition in PostScript"
+title: "Create Radial Gradient in PostScript with Aspose.Page for Java"
-linktitle: "How to Create Radial Gradient – Gradient Addition in PostScript"
+linktitle: "Create Radial Gradient in PostScript with Aspose.Page for Java"
 second_title: "Aspose.Page Java API"
 description: "Learn how to create radial gradient and add vertical gradient effects in Java PostScript documents using Aspose.Page.
 Step‑by‑step guides for diagonal, horizontal, radial, and vertical gradients."
 weight: 25